-RULE 45 POWERS AND DUTIES OF STANDING COMMITTEES AND SUBCOMMITTEES

-The chair of each standing committee and subcommittee shall fix regular weekly, biweekly or monthly meeting days for the transaction of business before the committee or subcommittee.
+RULE 45 POWERS AND DUTIES OF STANDING COMMITTEES AND SUBCOMMITTEES meeting days for the transaction of business before the committee or subcommittee.
 The chair of the committee or subcommittee shall notify all members, at least 24 hours in advance of the date, time and place of regular meetings, and, insofar as possible, the subjects on the agenda.
 In addition to regular meetings, special meetings may be called from time to time by the chair of the committee or subcommittee as they deem necessary.
 No recess or combination of recesses shall exceed 48 hours for any committee meeting or subcommittee meeting.
 No committee shall meet during any session of the House without first obtaining permission of the Speaker.
 During any such meeting, no vote shall be taken on the Floor of the House on any amendment, recommittal motion, final passage of any bill, or any other matter requiring a roll call vote.
 Any committee meeting called off the Floor of the House shall meet in a committee room.
 In addition to the specific provisions of this rule, all provisions of 65 Pa.C.S.
 Ch.
 7 (relating to open meetings) relative to notice of meetings shall be complied with.